urlgrey/hsmm-pi/README.md

 Installation
 ============

-1. Download the Raspbian disk image on your Mac/PC/whatever
+1. Download the Raspbian Wheezy 2013-05-25 disk image on your Mac/PC/whatever (http://www.raspberrypi.org/downloads)
 2. Write the image to a SD memory card
 3. Insert the card into a Raspberry Pi
 4. Connect the wired Ethernet port on the Pi to a network with Internet access